eik-lib/website/docs/client.md

 asset files in your project relative to the `eik.json` file.
 Eg. if you have a `scripts.js` file in an assets directory, the `js.input` value will be `assets/scripts.js`

-> 👉 Instead of specifying Eik configuration in an `eik.json` file, it is also possible to define the same values in `package.json` under an `eik` key instead.

 ### Step 2

 Run publish to publish your assets to the server